Seattle's Child

 Your guide to a kid-friendly city

-Blackberries can be a bit of a challenge.
+Wild blackberries in Seattle can be a bit of a challenge.
 The vines have thorns (unless you are lucky enough to find a thornless variety).
-But show up in long pants, long sleeved shirts and sneakers with socks and most of the problems will go away.
+But show up in long pants, long-sleeved shirts, and sneakers with socks, and most problems will disappear.

 • Ripe blackberries are not shiny but have gone past to a dull purple-black color.
 Stay away from anything raspberry colored; they’ll be super-pucker-crunchy-sour instead of oozy-melt-in-your-mouth-sweet.